wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 This lag means that our feedback controller will be generating voltage commands based on state estimates from the past.
 This often has the effect of introducing instability and oscillations into our system, as shown in the graph below.

 However, we can model our controller to control where the system's :term:`state` is delayed into the future.
 This will reduce the LQR's :term:`gain` matrix :math:`\mathbf{K}`, trading off controller performance for stability.
-The below formula, which adjusts the :term:`gain` matrix to account for delay, is also used in frc-characterization.
+The below formula, which adjusts the :term:`gain` matrix to account for delay, is also used in system identification.

 .. math::
     \mathbf{K_{compensated}} = \mathbf{K} \cdot \left(\mathbf{A} - \mathbf{BK}\right)^{\text{delay} / dt}